AndrewCLeonard/mongodbEssentials/tutorial_notes.md

 processManagement:
     fork: true
 replication:
-    replsetName: mongodb-essentials-rs
+    replSetName: mongodb-essentials-rs

 ```

-\_this won't work on Windows **unless** you're using the Unix-like options.
+this won't work on Windows **unless** you're using the Unix-like options.

 copy `m1.conf` to `m2.conf` and `m3.conf`: